MinecraftMediaLibrary/EzMediaCore/README.md

 ---
 ## Introduction

-**MinecraftMediaLibrary** is a library written along the Spigot API and net.minecraft.server classes to provide helpful and useful classes for other plugins to take advantage of.
+**EpicMediaLib** is a library written along the Spigot API and net.minecraft.server classes to provide helpful and useful classes for other plugins to take advantage of.
 One of the most important features perhaps is its ability to play **videos** on a Minecraft Spigot server.
 It uses a very optimized dithering method alongside **VLC Media Player** for extra hardware acceleration to play the video at higher frame rates.
 As a result, rates can reach up to **35** frames